We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Urea is found in skin, where it helps sustain barrier function and provide moisture.
 And as you may have suspected from its name, urea is found in urine.
 Urea is produced in your liver and is a breakdown product of amino acids.

-People with psoriasis and some other skin conditions may have less naturally occurring urea in their skin than is optimal for barrier function and hydration.
+People with psoriasis and some other skin conditions may have less naturally occurring urea in their skin than is optimal.

 No, the urea in commercially made products doesn’t come from human or animal urine.
-The urea used for skin care products is manufactured synthetically.
+The urea used for skin care products is manufactured synthetically in a lab.

 Some synthetic types of urea, such as imidazolidinyl urea and diazolidinyl urea, are formaldehyde releasers.
 This, coupled with the “pee myth,” may be why it’s hard to find a large selection of skin care products containing urea, especially in the United States.